freemanfinicum/ASovereignLife/_posts/2019-06-20-a-dictionary-of-the-sovereign-people-.markdown

 Prelude

-This Writing, is in a Dictionary format, and is in the best “___Kings English___”, and is based on the Principles and Wording taken from “Blackstone’s Commentaries” Ch 7 “The Kings Prerogatives” (1753); The “Federalists Papers” (1788) (Library of Congress Catalog Card Number 61–10757); as well as Many Never overturned Supreme Court rulings,
+This Writing, is in a Dictionary format, and is in the best ___"Kings English”,___ and is based on the Principles and Wording taken from ___“Blackstone’s Commentaries” Ch 7 “The Kings Prerogatives” (1753); The “Federalists Papers” (1788) (Library of Congress Catalog Card Number 61–10757);___ as well as Many Never overturned Supreme Court rulings,

 Page 2 of 95